Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 }
 ```

 But for a code being human readable mean most of the time that it’s not friendly readable for the machine.
-Every computer like to have aligned data and doing the same operation over the same type of data because it can do its own optimisation while doing its calculation.
+Every computer like to have aligned data and doing the same operation over the same type of data because it can do its own optimization while doing its calculation.

 ### Aligning data

 To align data and to make it efficient every programmer should stop thinking with objects in his mind but with data.
-To take back our particle, aligning our datas means that instead of treating a particle like a single object, every informations of the particles needs to be treated as one for all particle.
-For example all positions of every particles are aligned next to each other and updated one after each other, allowing the code to be optimized
+To take back our particle, aligning our data means that instead of treating a particle like a single object, every information of the particles needs to be treated as one for all particle.
+For example all positions of every particle are aligned next to each other and updated one after each other, allowing the code to be optimized.

 ![aligned particle in array](../assets/images/particles_alignement.png)

-This allignement allow to have loop for each type of _action_ that are applied to every particles.
+This alignement allow to have loops for each type of _action_ that are applied to every particle.

 ```c
 // Code to check life time of a particle